Vision, Values and Ethos

-At Rickley Park we are determined to create an inclusive culture of learning where all children will be nurtured but challenged in their thinking, to achieve to the best of their abilities and strive to become lifelong learners.
+At Rickley Park we are determined to create an inclusive culture of learning.
+All children will be nurtured but challenged in their thinking to enable them to achieve to the best of their abilities and strive to become lifelong learners.
 We want to be competing in performance league tables locally and nationally, but we also recognise that not all children have the same chances and support to do this, and we therefore focus on individual targets as a priority over published results.

-We will empower our children to become respected citizens to enable them to make valuable contributions locally, globally and to contribute to our world’s sustainable future.
+Our children are happy and polite.
+We empower them to become respected citizens, to enable them to make valuable contributions locally, globally and to contribute to our world’s sustainable future.
 Our children learn manners and develop empathy and respect during their time at Rickley Park and they also learn independence, which is crucial for lifelong success.

 We have some very simple expectations with regards to behaviour but acknowledge that some children need time and additional nurture (for a variety of reasons) to enable them to follow these rules;